accelazh/accelazh.github.io/_posts/2021-08-05-Recent-Paper-Reading-FAST21-Database-Industry-Etc.md

                             async/higher delay apply to Storage Server -> on-disk read favorable format Storage Server can use B+-tree or LSM-tree internally
         3. Log is the system / log is the database
-            1. it's like Aurora again, In Figure 1 Storage System acquires updates from logs, rather than from page sync like tradtional DB systems
+            1. it's like Aurora again, In Figure 1 Storage System acquires updates from logs, rather than from page sync like traditional DB systems
         4. unbundled architecture: all below roles are separated
             1. Contorl Plane: coordinators, data distributor, load balancing, etc separated Transactions systems: proxies, sequencer, resolver